-Review your company's Business Continuity and Disaster Recovery Plans.
+Review your company's plans for business continuity and disaster recovery.
 They don't exist?
 Perhaps you can lead this initiative to help both you and your company.

-Attending an (ISC)2 CISSP CBK Review Seminar
+Attending an (ISC)2 CISSP CBK Review or Live OnLine Seminar

-The $(ISC)^2$ also administers five-day CISSP CBK Review Seminars to help the CISSP candidate prepare.
-You can find schedules and registration forms for the CBK Review Seminar on the $(ISC)^2$ Web site at www.isc2.org.
+The $(ISC)^2$ also administers five-day CISSP CBK Review Seminars and Live OnLine seminars to help the CISSP candidate prepare.
+You can find schedules and registration forms for the CBK Review Seminar and Live OnLine on the $(ISC)^2$ website at www.isc2.org.

-The early rate for the CISSP CBK Review seminar in the U.S. is \$2,495 if you register 16 days or more in advance (the standard rate is \$2,695).
+The early rate for the CISSP CBK Review or Live OnLine seminar in the U.S. is \$2,495 if you register 16 days or more in advance (the standard rate is \$2,695).